mjseaman/grafana-git-sync-demo/README.md

 - Image rendering up and running.
 Check out the [Image Rendering documentation](https://grafana.com/docs/grafana/latest/setup-grafana/image-rendering/).
 - Grafana nightly build with Git Sync enabled.
 Follow the [Git Sync documentation](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/) and make sure webhooks and image rendering are set up so pull request comments and instant sync work smoothly.
 - An empty repository to push and pull changes.
-- A PAT (Personal Access Token) with the right permissions for your repository, including webhook events and pull requests.
+- A GitHub PAT (Personal Access Token) with the right permissions for your repository, including webhook events and pull requests.
 See [Create a Github Access Token](https://grafana.com/docs/grafana/latest/observability-as-code/provision-resources/git-sync-setup/#create-a-github-access-token).
 - Some dashboards and folders already created in your Grafana instance.
 - [grafanactl](https://grafana.github.io/grafanactl/installation/) installed.